bartificer/programming-by-stealth/docs/pbs51.md

 The final code for the worked example is included in [this instalment’s ZIP file which you can download here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/03/pbs51.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs51.zip).

-# Matching Postcast Episode 530
+# Matching Podcast Episode 530

 Listen along to this instalment on [episode 530 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/03/ccatp-530/)